How to Qualify for Eyelid Surgery

 Medicare and Insurance Qualifications

-In addition to the above requirements, many patients are interested in learning more about how to qualify for eyelid surgery through their insurance company or Medicare.
-Health insurance companies, including Medicare, will sometimes cover all or part of eyelid surgery because this surgery is routinely performed to improve a patient’s vision.
+In addition to the above requirements, many patients are interested in learning more about how to qualify for eyelid surgery surgical procedure through their insurance company or Medicare.
+Health insurance companies, including Medicare, will sometimes cover all or part of eyelid plastic surgery because this surgery is routinely performed to improve a patient’s vision.

 At this point, it’s important to note that all health insurance companies are different and have different policies concerning the restorative surgeries they will and will not cover.
 Furthermore, if a health insurance policy says that it will cover a “medically necessary” blepharoplasty, the company’s specific definition of what a “medically necessary” blepharoplasty looks like will also vary.
+As a general rule, a patient must have a field of vision obstruction of at least 30 percent (12 degrees) in order to get coverage for blepharoplasty.
+This will be determined by a visual field test, which must be performed by a licensed ophthalmologist.

+Patients must also prove that they have had visual issues prior to their interest in blepharoplasty.
+These issues must be carefully documented by a reviewing physician, who must also recommend the surgery to amend the patient’s vision.
 Keep in mind that if you are interested in getting blepharoplasty because you don’t like the appearance of your eye area or because your eyelids are drooping in a way that you find aesthetically unappealing, these reasons do not qualify you for insurance coverage.
 Health insurance companies, including Medicare, do not pay for cosmetic surgeries performed for aesthetic reasons.

 What Does Eyelid Surgery Entail?

-How To Qualify For Eyelid Surgery MedicareEyelid surgery can be performed several different ways, depending on what the main concerns of the patient are.
+Eyelid surgery can be performed several different ways, depending on what the main concerns of the patient are.
 Because of the delicate nature of the eye area and the fact that a patient’s vision may be implicated if complications occur, eyelid surgery requires extensive preparation and particular care.

 Once you are cleared for surgery, you will schedule the date of your procedure.
 Many patients opt to receive general anesthesia before undergoing this procedure because it can be a rather anxious experience to get surgery on the eye area.
 Still, local anesthetic with an IV or oral sedation can also be offered.